flapjacksynbio/flapjack_fullstack/README.md

    REACT_APP_WS_API=ws://localhost:8000/ws/
    ```
    Then press esc and write :wq to write and quite.
-   This will establish the connection between the front and backend.
+   This will establish the connection between the frontend and backend.

 5. Navigate to the backend directory:
    ```bash